icco/reportd/README.md

 A service for receiving CSP reports and others.

-This service will log the reports recieved from a variety of `report-uri` and `report-to` systems.
+This service will log the reports recieved from a variety of `report-uri` and `report-to` systems as validated JSON to standard out.

  - CSP: https://www.w3.org/TR/CSP3/
  - Report-To: https://developers.google.com/web/updates/2018/09/reportingapi